 Mindful parenting offers numerous benefits for parents and kids alike.

-Benefits of mindful parenting include the following:
+The benefits of mindful parenting include the following:

-- Improves communication skills between family members1
+- Improving communication skills between family members1

 Is Mindful Parenting Effective?

-How Is Mindful Parenting Different Than Other Parenting Styles?
+Mindful Parenting Vs. Other Parenting Styles

 For Further Reading